gatity/camunda-csharp-client/csharp-client/docs/HistoricIncidentApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new HistoricIncidentApi(httpClient, config, httpClientHandler);
-            var incidentId = incidentId_example;  // string | Restricts to incidents that have the given id. (optional) var incidentType = incidentType_example;  // string | Restricts to incidents that belong to the given incident type.
-See the [User Guide](/manual/develop/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional) var incidentMessage = incidentMessage_example;  // string | Restricts to incidents that have the given incident message. (optional) var incidentMessageLike = incidentMessageLike_example;  // string | Restricts to incidents that incidents message is a substring of the given value.
-The string can include the wildcard character '%' to express like-strategy: starts with (string%), ends with (%string) or contains (%string%).  (optional) var processDefinitionId = processDefinitionId_example;  // string | Restricts to incidents that belong to a process definition with the given id. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Restricts to incidents that have the given processDefinitionKey. (optional) var processDefinitionKeyIn = processDefinitionKeyIn_example;  // string | Restricts to incidents that have one of the given process definition keys. (optional) var processInstanceId = processInstanceId_example;  // string | Restricts to incidents that belong to a process instance with the given id. (optional) var executionId = executionId_example;  // string | Restricts to incidents that belong to an execution with the given id. (optional) var createTimeBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Restricts to incidents that have a createTime date before the given date.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var createTimeAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Restricts to incidents that have a createTime date after the given date.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var endTimeBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Restricts to incidents that have an endTimeBefore date before the given date.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var endTimeAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Restricts to incidents that have an endTimeAfter date after the given date.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var activityId = activityId_example;  // string | Restricts to incidents that belong to an activity with the given id. (optional) var failedActivityId = failedActivityId_example;  // string | Restricts to incidents that were created due to the failure of an activity with the given id. (optional) var causeIncidentId = causeIncidentId_example;  // string | Restricts to incidents that have the given incident id as cause incident. (optional) var rootCauseIncidentId = rootCauseIncidentId_example;  // string | Restricts to incidents that have the given incident id as root cause incident. (optional) var configuration = configuration_example;  // string | Restricts to incidents that have the given parameter set as configuration. (optional) var historyConfiguration = historyConfiguration_example;  // string | Restricts to incidents that have the given parameter set as history configuration. (optional) var open = true;  // bool? | Restricts to incidents that are open. (optional) var resolved = true;  // bool? | Restricts to incidents that are resolved. (optional) var deleted = true;  // bool? | Restricts to incidents that are deleted. (optional) var tenantIdIn = tenantIdIn_example;  // string | Restricts to incidents that have one of the given comma-separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic incidents that belong to no tenant.
-Value may only be `true`, as `false` is the default behavior. (optional) var jobDefinitionIdIn = jobDefinitionIdIn_example;  // string | Restricts to incidents that have one of the given comma-separated job definition ids. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
-Values may be asc for ascending order or desc for descending order.
-Must be used in conjunction with the sortBy parameter. (optional)
+            var incidentId = "incidentId_example";  // string | Restricts to incidents that have the given id. (optional) var incidentType = "incidentType_example";  // string | Restricts to incidents that belong to the given incident type.
+See the [User Guide](/manual/develop/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional) var incidentMessage = "incidentMessage_example";  // string | Restricts to incidents that have the given incident message. (optional) var incidentMessageLike = "incidentMessageLike_example";  // string | Restricts to incidents that incidents message is a substring of the given value.
+The string can include the wildcard character '%' to express like-strategy: starts with (string%), ends with (%string) or contains (%string%).  (optional) var processDefinitionId = "processDefinitionId_example";  // string | Restricts to incidents that belong to a process definition with the given id. (optional) var processDefinitionKey = "processDefinitionKey_example";  // string | Restricts to incidents that have the given processDefinitionKey. (optional) var processDefinitionKeyIn = "processDefinitionKeyIn_example";  // string | Restricts to incidents that have one of the given process definition keys. (optional) var processInstanceId = "processInstanceId_example";  // string | Restricts to incidents that belong to a process instance with the given id. (optional) var executionId = "executionId_example";  // string | Restricts to incidents that belong to an execution with the given id. (optional) var createTimeBefore = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restricts to incidents that have a createTime date before the given date.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var createTimeAfter = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restricts to incidents that have a createTime date after the given date.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var endTimeBefore = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restricts to incidents that have an endTimeBefore date before the given date.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var endTimeAfter = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restricts to incidents that have an endTimeAfter date after the given date.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.000+0200`. (optional) var activityId = "activityId_example";  // string | Restricts to incidents that belong to an activity with the given id. (optional) var failedActivityId = "failedActivityId_example";  // string | Restricts to incidents that were created due to the failure of an activity with the given id. (optional) var causeIncidentId = "causeIncidentId_example";  // string | Restricts to incidents that have the given incident id as cause incident. (optional) var rootCauseIncidentId = "rootCauseIncidentId_example";  // string | Restricts to incidents that have the given incident id as root cause incident. (optional) var configuration = "configuration_example";  // string | Restricts to incidents that have the given parameter set as configuration. (optional) var historyConfiguration = "historyConfiguration_example";  // string | Restricts to incidents that have the given parameter set as history configuration. (optional) var open = true;  // bool? | Restricts to incidents that are open. (optional) var resolved = true;  // bool? | Restricts to incidents that are resolved. (optional) var deleted = true;  // bool? | Restricts to incidents that are deleted. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Restricts to incidents that have one of the given comma-separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic incidents that belong to no tenant.
+Value may only be `true`, as `false` is the default behavior. (optional) var jobDefinitionIdIn = "jobDefinitionIdIn_example";  // string | Restricts to incidents that have one of the given comma-separated job definition ids. (optional)

             try
             {
                 // Get Incident Count
-                CountResultDto result = apiInstance.GetHistoricIncidentsCount(incidentId, incidentType, incidentMessage, incidentMessageLike, processDefinitionId, processDefinitionKey, processDefinitionKeyIn, processInstanceId, executionId, createTimeBefore, createTimeAfter, endTimeBefore, endTimeAfter, activityId, failedActivityId, causeIncidentId, rootCauseIncidentId, configuration, historyConfiguration, open, resolved, deleted, tenantIdIn, withoutTenantId, jobDefinitionIdIn, sortBy, sortOrder);
+                CountResultDto result = apiInstance.GetHistoricIncidentsCount(incidentId, incidentType, incidentMessage, incidentMessageLike, processDefinitionId, processDefinitionKey, processDefinitionKeyIn, processInstanceId, executionId, createTimeBefore, createTimeAfter, endTimeBefore, endTimeAfter, activityId, failedActivityId, causeIncidentId, rootCauseIncidentId, configuration, historyConfiguration, open, resolved, deleted, tenantIdIn, withoutTenantId, jobDefinitionIdIn);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling HistoricIncidentApi.GetHistoricIncidentsCount: " + e.Message );
+                Debug.Print("Exception when calling HistoricIncidentApi.GetHistoricIncidentsCount: " + e.Message);
-                Debug.Print("Status Code: "+ e.ErrorCode);
+                Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }
         }